fbpx

 Built on the grounds of the Eastern Condensed Milk Company, The Creamery opened as an eatery, beer garden and community space in 2016.
 Now, the restaurant and bar are open for happy and dinner on Thursdays and Fridays, Saturdays from 12 p.m. – 10 p.m., and Sundays 12 p.m. – 6 p.m.

-Where else can you go for outdoor fun?
-Read about Peddler’s Village, The Insider’s Guide To Manayunk and The Insider’s Guide To Valley Forge.
+Where else can you go for winter fun?
+Read about Yuletide At Devon, Peddler’s Village, and The Insider’s Guide To Valley Forge.

 Connect with Main Line Tonight!